By Cat Gaa

 If you were to ask a Spaniard what regional characteristics I best embodied, it would be a clear Andalusia.
 I exaggerate, love both beaches and mountains, speak a crisp andalú and relish in a sevillano springtime.

-But my heart almost, almost belongs in another place in Spain: the Northwest corner tucked far into misty valleys, finger-like fjords and an extreme love for shellfish.
-Galicia is only topped by Southern Spain, but Galizia to the ruddy-faced fisherman who speak in a singsong language and the teenagers with mohawks is more than pulpo and percebes, surfing and Santiago (though that’s a great introduction!).
+But my heart almost, almost belongs in another place in Spain: the Northwest corner tucked far into misty valleys, with finger-like fjords and an extreme love for shellfish.
+Galicia is only topped by Southern Spain, but Galicia to the ruddy-faced fisherman who speak in a singsong language and the teenagers with mohawks is more than pulpo and percebes, surfing and Santiago (though that’s a great introduction).

-When my boyfriend was sent on a two-week course there this Spring, I jumped at the chance to show him the beauty of simplicity there, share my favorite tapas bars and stand in the glory of Praza do Obradoiro with him.
-As I work during July in A Coruña, an ancient city nestled on a mushroom-shaped penninsula, it’s the region where I’ve lived the longest outside of Andalucía.
+When my boyfriend was sent on a two-week course to Galicia this Spring, I jumped at the chance to show him the beauty of simplicity there, share my favorite tapas bars, and stand in the glory of Praza do Obradoiro with him.
+As I work during July in A Coruña, an ancient city nestled on a mushroom-shaped peninsula, it’s the region where I’ve lived the longest outside of Andalucía.
 The pulpo (octopus) and percebes (barnacles)?
 My diet during July.
-I tried surfing here for the first time and have come to love it like my own.
+I tried surfing here for the first time and have come to love the region like my own.
 Here are a few of my favorite things about Spain’s untamed Galician region.

-In being perched at the top of a peninusla, it’s kind of your duty to hold down the where-land-meets-water fort.
+In being perched at the top of a peninsula, it’s kind of your duty to hold down the where-land-meets-water fort.
 Galicia has more than 1600 km of coastline which gives way to the powerful Rias Altas y Baixas Mountains.
-The sea is as much a part of a gallego’s life as anything – my friend Julie claims her first food was octopus and that along the coastline, much scent of sea salt makes her feel half dead.
 Galicia’s coasts are home to many of Europe’s blue flag beaches, known for their water quality.
 I’ve spent many afternoons laying on the rocky beaches of the Orzán and Riazor in Coruña, and looking across to the world’s oldest working lighthouse, the Torre de Hércules.

-Further, the Islas Ciès, an archipellageo off the coast of Vigo, claim to have some of the most pristine beaches in the world.
+Locals claim that the Islas Ciès, an archipellageo off the coast of Vigo, have some of the most pristine beaches in the world.
 It’s not only protected as a national park with a thriving flock of seagulls (sorry, couldn’t resist), but the Guardian UK recently heralded it as the World’s Most Beautiful Beach.
-While it’s certainly not an eyesore, many of the coast’s rocky beaches are worth seeing.

 The Food and Drink